John Blake (English journalist): Publishing

 In August 2008, a book entitled On Her Majesty's Service was about to be published by John Blake Publishing under the name of Ronald Evans, a former bodyguard of Sir Salman Rushdie.
 It had a Declaration of Falsity made against it by a Judge in the High Court for the inclusion of 11 "serious falsehoods" defaming Rushdie.
 Rushdie did not seek any damages in his legal action.
 The first version of the book, which was serialised in The Mail on Sunday informing Rushdie of its existence, was rewritten and the original version's 4,000 print run was pulped.

 The company also publishes memoirs of football hooligans, including Cass by Cass Pennant, Massive Attack by Trevor Tanner and Undesirables by Manchester United hooligan Colin Blaney.
 Delays in paying royalties, apparently in breach of an obligation in 2,000 contracts, caused the publisher's authors to complain in the spring of 2016, Blamed on problems with a new computerised system intended to increase efficiency.
 Blake told The Bookseller that after "a slight hiccup", "virtually all" outstanding fees had been paid.

 The company was acquired by Bonnier Publishing in May 2016; the purchase price was not disclosed.
 The company published 110 books in 2015 and turnover was £2,2 million.
 Blake remained in charge of the division.
 Both Blake and Virgo, plus their staff, left JBP in 2018 and joined Bonnier's Kings Road Publishing division whose list includes Blink Publishing, Lagom and 535, all of which issue adult non-fiction titles.

 John Blake launched Ad Lib Publishing in 2020.

 Awards

 In 2005, John Blake Publishing received a 'Nibbie' national book award as Small Publisher of the Year.
 In 2010, John Blake Publishing won a second 'Nibbie' as well as the IPA Award for Independent Publisher of the Year.

 Personal life

-Blake's wife is Diane, his children are Emma, Charlotte and Adam.
+Blake is married with three children.